mroughan/aleph-zero-heroes/content/posts/post_mcu_timeline1.md

 want to get started on this.
 Today I want to talk about a way of visualising the relationships between the characters and the movies in a *timeline* (shown above).

+And as a minor note, I just saw *Captain Marvel*, which is brilliant, but required a few last minute alterations to the timeline.

 # Visualising the MCU